nate-disha1986/todo-list-web-app/README.md

 - HTML
 - CSS
 - JavaScript
-How to Run
-1. Open the `index.html` file in a browser
-2. Enter a task and click "Add" or press Enter
-3. Manage tasks easily
 Description
 This project helps users manage their daily tasks in a simple and user-friendly way.